lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 For lists, the variable or the property is assigned a new list that is identical to the original one except at the k-th position, where the new list contains the result of result-expr instead.
 Likewise for maps, the variable or the property is assigned a new map that is identical to the original one except for the k key, where the new map contains the result of result-expr instead.
 For strings, the variable or the property is assigned a new string that is identical to the original one, except the k-th character is changed to be result-expr.

-If index-expr is not an integer, or if the value of variable or the property is not a list or string, `E_TYPE` is raised.
-If result-expr is a string, but not of length 1, `E_INVARG` is raised.
-Now suppose index-expr evaluates to an integer n.
-If n is outside the range of the list or string (i.e. smaller than 1 or greater than the length of the list or string), `E_RANGE` is raised.
-Otherwise, the actual assignment takes place.

-For lists, the variable or the property is assigned a new list that is identical to the original one except at the n-th position, where the new list contains the result of result-expr instead.
-For strings, the variable or the property is assigned a new string that is identical to the original one, except the n-th character is changed to be result-expr.

 The assignment expression itself returns the value of result-expr.
 For the following examples, assume that `l` initially contains the list `{1, 2, 3}`, that `m` initially contains the map `["one" -> 1, "two" -> 2]` and that `s` initially contains the string "foobar":

 ```
 l[5] = 3          =>   E_RANGE (error)